incendies/emreozdiyarcv/index.md

 `Jun 2018 - July 2022`
 __Freelance Software Developer__, Upwork, Fiverr
 _mostly back-end and javascript projects_
-- I have been working freelance and trying to write my thesis.
+- I have been working as a freelance and trying to write a thesis.

 `April 2020 - September 2021`
-__netflixjunkie.com__, Global,
+__netflixjunkie.com__, USA,
-_Founder & Editor-in-Chief_ & Full-Stack Developer
+_Founder & Editor-in-Chief_ & Senior Software Developer

 `September 2018 - November 2018`
 __End-Point Labs__, Istanbul,